African American Cultural Heritage Action Fund Grants

 - Any construction projects must conform to the Secretary of the Interior’s Standards for the Treatment of Historic Properties.

 - At least three (3) competitive bids/quotes must be obtained for any procurement of services that exceed $50,000.
 This provision applies only to portions of the project supported by National Trust grant funds.

-- Grant recipients must include appropriate acknowledgement of National Trust financial support in all printed materials generated for the project.
+- Grant recipients must include appropriate acknowledgement of the National Trust and its philanthropic partners’ financial support in all printed materials generated for the project.

 - Consultants must be approved by the National Trust before grant funds are disbursed.
 Board members of the application organization cannot serve as consultants unless appropriate conflict of interest procedures are followed and documented.

 - Grant recipients are required to sign a contract agreeing to the conditions of the program.